 A Special Needs Trust should be created before the parents pass away.
 Since life is uncertain and we never know for sure when we will die, another way to say this is: today!
 Don’t delay creating a Special Needs Trust until it’s too late.
 If you have a child with Special Needs and are concerned about them being provided for when you’re gone, meet with an experienced Estate Planning attorney now to create a plan for the future.

 Counsel with an experienced Estate Planning attorney to create a Special Needs Trust.
 They can give you personalized advice on how best to ensure your family will be taken care of in your absence.

 A Special Needs Trust can be an excellent tool to provide for disabled children after their parents are gone.
-If you or someone you know needs help creating a Special Needs Trust, contact us to schedule a consultation.
+If you or someone you know needs help creating a Special Needs Trust, feel free to schedule a consultation with our firm.